KFIL-FM: Cumulus era

 In December 2003, Michael S. Borgen and Jeffrey T. Borgen sold KFIL, Inc., to Cumulus Media through its Cumulus Broadcasting, LLC, subsidiary.
 The published combined sale price of KFIL, KFIL-FM, and KVGO (through KVGO, Inc.) was $3,000,000.
 The deal gained FCC approval on February 5, 2004, and the transaction was consummated on March 30, 2004.
 The broadcast license for KFIL-FM was formally transferred from KFIL, Inc., to Cumulus Licensing, LLC, on December 31, 2004.

 Longtime KFIL/KFIL-FM air personality Mike Sveen retired from broadcasting in 2007.
 The former announcer, sports reporter, and Preston, Minnesota, city council member had worked at KFIL/KFIL-FM for more than 25 years.

 In September 2007, Cumulus applied to the FCC to change KFIL-FM's city of license from Preston, Minnesota, to nearby Chatfield, Minnesota.
 The FCC approved the change on January 8, 2008.

 Townsquare era

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus stations, including KFIL-FM, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

 In early 2024, Townsquare closed KFIL's Preston studios and the station's control point switched to the Rochester-based studios.
-Townsquare had intended to sell the station's AM sister (KFIL), but the deal was withdrawn.
-KFIL-FM was not included in the sale.
+Townsquare had intended to sell KFIL AM, but the deal was withdrawn; KFIL-FM was not included in this sale.
+KFIL-FM was also not affected by the July 2026 closure of KFIL AM.